Diane Nelson serves as President of DC Entertainment (DCE) and President & Chief Content Officer of Warner Bros. Interactive Entertainment (WBIE).

 As President & Chief Content Officer of Warner Bros.
 Interactive Entertainment, Nelson has the additional responsibilities of overseeing the development, production and marketing of all video game titles for WBIE, including those based on DC characters, as well as other Warner Bros. properties and original IP.
 With a portfolio that includes TT Games, Rocksteady Studios, NetherRealm Studios, Turbine, WB Games Montreal, WB Games San Francisco and Monolith Productions, WBIE is an award-winning, worldwide publisher, developer, licensor and distributor of entertainment content for the interactive space across all current and future platforms, including console, handheld and PC-based gaming for both internal and third party game titles.

-Prior to her current post, Nelson served as President, Warner Premiere, developing and producing direct-to-dvd feature films and short-form digital content for Warner Bros.
+Prior to her current post, Nelson served as President, Warner Premiere, developing and producing direct-to-DVD feature films and short-form digital content for Warner Bros.
 Pictures and Warner Bros.
 Home Entertainment’s distribution businesses.
 She was also Executive Vice President, Global Brand Management for Warner Bros.
-Entertainment, a group she started in 2005 in order to continue the cross-company brand management work she began on the Harry Potter property in 2000, expanding efforts to include such iconic films as Batman Begins, Superman Returns, Polar Express, Charlie and the Chocolate Factory and Happy Feet.
+Entertainment, a group she started in 2005 in order to continue the cross-company brand management work she began on the Harry Potter property in 2000, expanding efforts to include such iconic films as Batman Begins, Superman Returns, The Polar Express, Charlie and the Chocolate Factory and Happy Feet.

 Nelson transitioned into this cross-company role from her position as Executive Vice President of Domestic Marketing for Warner Bros.
 Pictures.
 She has held a number of other positions within the Studio, having joined the company in 1996 as Director of Worldwide Corporate Promotions.